czzarr/czzarr.github.com/source/_posts/2012-08-22-upstart-and-node.markdown

 Upstart script](https://gist.github.com/3385102) we use with it.
 It enables us to start our app as any user, log all output and get the added benefits I was referring to earlier.
 It really is all you need with nodejs and most software you will use.
+This is not an Upstart tutorial ([their doc](http://upstart.ubuntu.com/cookbook/) is pretty good), but let me explain the most important parts:

+* The privilege drop is done through the `su -s /bin/sh -c 'exec "$0" "$@"' $RUN_AS -- command` part.
+This line executes `command` as user `$RUN_AS`.
+Unfortunately, we have to use this method because the standard `sudo -u` doesn't work from within an Upstart script.
+* The log file needs to be `touch`ed in case it doesn't exist, then `chown`ed to user `$RUN_AS`, because otherwise it will belong to user root (which the user executing the Upstart script)
+* The rest is pretty standard

-You have no excuse not to use it now :)
+Of course, this script doesn't work just for nodejs!
+So you have no excuse not to use it now :)